corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

     x500Principal:
       name: "O=Bob Plc,L=Rome,C=IT"
 ```
-Note:
+{{< note >}}
-- `initiator` refers to myself as caller of the command.
+* `initiator` refers to myself as caller of the command.
-- `peers` field contains the other participants' distribution list.
+* `peers` field contains the other participants' distribution list.

-We could also have performed the same check by specifying a transaction id.
+{{< /note >}}

-This is commonly the case when recovering from a receiver perspective (as an initiator flow id is meaningless outside its own node).
+You can also perform the same check by specifying a transaction ID.
+This is commonly the case when recovering from a receiver perspective (as an initiator flow ID is meaningless outside its own node).

 ```bash
 flowStatus queryFinalityByTxnId 19BE64484D3CBF532A8FB2ACA1AEACA38B1FBA3C38B0518B7F5316AC9E79432F